rordenlab/MRIcroGL/README.md

  - [Vaa3D](https://github.com/Vaa3D)(.v3draw).
  - [VTK Legacy Voxel Format](https://www.vtk.org/wp-content/uploads/2015/04/file-formats.pdf)(.vtk).

+If your image format is not supported directly by MRIcroGL, you may want to see if it is supported by the [Bio-Formats module](https://docs.openmicroscopy.org/bio-formats/5.9.2/supported-formats.html) of [ImageJ/Fiji](https://fiji.sc).
+If so, you can open the image with the module and save it as NIfTI or NRRD to read it with MRIcroGL.

 ## Alternatives

 There are many terrific free tools for viewing medical imaging data.
 Since they are free, consider downloading a few and using the best tool for the task at hand.
 Below are a couple of my personal favorites.